-A home based business (HBB) is a legal business operating as an accessory use within a dwelling and/or accessory building.
+A home based business (HBB) is a legal business operated as an accessory use within a dwelling and/or accessory building.
 Home based businesses are encouraged as an important economic activity, particularly as an incubator for the development of small businesses.

 Home based businesses are permitted wherever the Zoning By-law permits a single detached dwelling.
-The Zoning By-law will contain appropriate provisions to ensure compatibility with residential areas so that a HBB does not adversely impact neighbouring properties by virtue of their appearance or function or by attracting large volumes of traffic.
-The Zoning By-law will differentiate Home Based Businesses in both urban and rural settings on the basis of type and location and will set out standards to assess the potential impact of the proposed HBB (e.g. maximum number of home based businesses, maximum floor area of a home based business, outdoor storage, indoor storage - dwelling or accessory building, maximum number of employees, number of parking spaces, commercial vehicles, trailers, hours of business for shipping/receiving or receiving clients and signs).
+The Zoning By-law will contain appropriate regulations to ensure compatibility with residential areas so that a HBB does not adversely impact neighbouring properties by virtue of their appearance or function or by attracting large volumes of traffic.
+The Zoning By-law will differentiate Home Based Businesses in both urban and rural settings on the basis of type and location and will set out standards to assess the potential impact of the proposed HBB employment, client base, scale of operation, building/structure/use, sales or services on or off site, traffic generation, hours of operation, access and off-street parking, pollutants/waste generation, storage, and advertising.)
 Site plan control approval may be required for certain types and locations of HBB's.
-When a home based business has been determined to extend beyond the scope or scale of a home based business, the City's intent is that the business be relocated to a designated Employment Area.
+When a home based business has been determined to extend beyond the scope or scale of a home based business, the City's intent is that the business be relocated to a designated employment area.